ewhicher/boomer/content/collections/pages/innovation-generator.md

                 text: Red
               -
                 type: text
-                text: ' means engaging with that action is difficult (but not impossible) when in that mindset' -
+                text: ' means engaging with that action is difficult (but not impossible) for that Persona' -
     type: paragraph
     content: